ParaCoToUl/noarr-pipelines/docs/hub.md

 - **Queuing chunks**: The hub is implemented as a queue of *chunks*.
 Some *links* produce new *chunks* and other *links* consume *chunks*.
 This lets the producer and consumer *nodes* run independantly.
 - **Memory transfer**: Each one of the *links* may want to access the data on a different device.
 The *hub* has to perform memory transfers so that these requirements are satisfied.
 A memory transfer involves creating a copy of one envelope on another device.
 This means that a *chunk* of data is represented by a set of *envelopes* on different devices, all holding the same data.
 If the *hub* has enough available *envelopes*, it can overlay these memory transfers with other operations (like producing and consuming) to increase the throughput of the pipeline.
 - **Envelope lifetime**: A *hub* manages a pool of *envelopes* and uses them to store the data passing through it.
-When you create a *hub*, you specify how many envelopes on what devices should be allocated.
+When we create a *hub*, we specify how many envelopes on what devices should be allocated.
 When a *compute node* wants to produce a chunk, the *hub* will give it an empty *envelope* to be populated by the data and then it inserts the *envelope* into the internal queue as a new *chunk*.
 Then this *chunk* may be copied to other devices, using up more *envelopes* from the pool of unused envelopes.
 When a *chunk* is consumed, all of its *envelopes* are returned back to the pool of unused envelopes.
 An envelope may never move from one *hub* to another.

 ## Produce-transfer-consume in detail